pearcej/cppds/_sources/Introduction/Graphics.rst

     }

 .. mchoice:: cturtle_advanced_mchoice_1
+    :optional:
     :answer_a: 3
     :answer_b: 6
     :answer_c: 1
     :answer_d: 12
     :correct: c
     :feedback_a: Incorrect!
 Consider how many actions the turtle takes in the for loop.
     :feedback_b: Incorrect!
 Consider the tracer setting for the screen.
     :feedback_c: Correct!
     :feedback_d: Incorrect!
 Consider how many actions the turtle takes in the for loop.

     How many frames of animation does the above code create?

 Similarly to tracer settings, every action a turtle takes is also added to the *undo queue*.
 This allows it to keep track of actions it is performing over a period of time.
 The queue is only allowed to grow to a certain size, starting at 100 actions total.